 When nicotine enters the bloodstream, it travels to the brain and binds with nicotinic cholinergic receptors that reward the user by releasing dopamine and other neurotransmitters that have pleasurable effects.
 And because it has vasoconstricting properties, it tightens the blood vessels and temporarily raises the heart rate and blood pressure, which can cause dizziness, a headrush—or a wave of calmness.

-The “high” fades pretty fast, usually in just a few seconds.
+The “high” fades pretty quickly, usually in just a few seconds.
 On the other hand, if you’ve gone past your comfort zone in an attempt to get a serious buzz, you might continue to feel some of the symptoms for a half-hour or slightly more.

 Symptoms is the right word.
 It’s not necessarily pleasurable.
 Overusing nicotine can make you feel disoriented or even nauseated.
 Your pupils may dilate, and you may feel shaky or jittery.
 But it will go away eventually if you stop vaping.